Jones slopes and coarse volume of near-alternating links: Stable coefficients and volume bounds

 \end{thm}

-\begin{rem}Note that the original statement is for a knot diagram but the argument extends without problem to a link diagram. \end{rem}
+\begin{lem} Let $D$ be a near-alternating link diagram and $K$ be the link with diagram $D$.
+Write $\widehat{J}_K(v, n)$ as in \eqref{eqn:scoeff}.
+Then we have for all $n$,

+where $\sigma$ is the Kauffman state that chooses the $-$-resolution on crossings in the negative twist region of $D$ and the $+$-resolution for all other crossings. \end{lem}

-From the proof of Theorem \ref{thm:bracketdegree} we see that the skein in the state sum realizing the degree comes from the state $\sigma_A$ which restricts to the $A$-resolution on crossings outside of the maximal negative twist region.
-The first coefficient $\alpha_n$ is just the first coefficient of the skein $\Sk^0_{\sigma_A}$ from $D^n_{\jwproj}$ realizing the degree, so $|\alpha_n| = 1$.
-For the second coefficient $\beta_n$, as long as $\frac{\omega}{t}>|r|$ with $|r|, t \geq 2$, the inequality \eqref{eqn:inequality} implies that no skein $\Sk^a_{\sigma}$ from another state $\sigma$ with $c > 0$ split strands contributes to the 2nd coefficient.
+\begin{proof} From the proof of Theorem \ref{thm:bracketdegree} we see that the skein in the state sum realizing the degree comes from the state $\sigma_+$ which restricts to the $+$-resolution on crossings outside of the maximal negative twist region.
+The last coefficient $\alpha_n$ is just the last coefficient of $\langle \Sk^0_{\sigma_{+}} \rangle$ from $\langle D^n_{\jwproj} \rangle$ of \eqref{eq:gssum} realizing the degree, so $|\alpha_n| = 1$.
+For the penultimate coefficient $\beta_n$, as long as $\frac{\omega}{t}>|r|$ with $|r|, t \geq 2$, the inequality \eqref{eqn:inequality} implies that no skein $\Sk^a_{\sigma}$ from another state $\sigma$ with $c > 0$ split strands contributes to the penultimate coefficient.
 Therefore, we need only to consider the contribution of other skeins $\sigma$ with $c=0$ split strands.

-For a skein with $0$ split strands we may remove the $r$ half twists on $n$ strands on the portion of the skein decorated by idempotents, so where $\Sk'_{\sigma}$ is the new skein.
-In a process similar to that in \cite{DL06}, we consider Kauffman states (now on all the crossings of $\Sk'_{\sigma}$) which chooses the $B$-resolution on a single crossing corresponding to a segment in $\sigma_A$ between a pair of circles in the state graph $s_A(\overline{\Sk'_{\sigma}})$.
-Let $D_r$ be the reduced, alternating diagram obtained from $D$ by removing from $s_A(D)$ the edges corresponding to the crossings in the negative twist region of $D$, then recovering a link diagram by reversing the application of the all-$A$ Kauffman state.
+For a skein $\sigma$ with $0$ split strands we may remove the $r$ half twists on $n$ strands on the portion of the skein decorated by idempotents by reversing the fusion and untwisting of the maximal negative twist region, so where $\Sk_{\sigma}$ is the new skein without the $r$ half twists on $n$ strands.
+In a process similar to that in \cite{DL06}, we consider Kauffman states (now on all the crossings of $\Sk_{\sigma}$) which chooses the $-$-resolution on a single crossing corresponding to a segment between a pair of circles in the state graph $s_+(\overline{\Sk_{\sigma}})$.
+They determine the penultimate coefficient of $\langle D^n_{\jwproj} \rangle$ since all other terms have lower degree.
+Let $D_e$ be the reduced, alternating diagram obtained from $D$ by removing from $s_+(D)$ the edges corresponding to the crossings in the negative twist region of $D$, then recovering a link diagram by reversing the application of the all-$+$ Kauffman state.
 See Figure \ref{fig:dr} below for an example.